Pay & Entitlements

 What is base pay?
 The fundamental component of military compensation.
 Determined by pay grade and years of service.
 Same for all branches.
 Does NOT include allowances (BAH, BAS) or special/incentive pays.

 When is it paid?
 Active duty receives two paychecks per month: a mid-month payment (around the 15th) and an end-of-month payment (around the 30th/31st, sometimes earlier or as late as the 1st of the following month due to banking institution processing).
 Each paycheck is half the monthly base pay.
 If the scheduled payday falls on a weekend or federal holiday, pay typically deposits on the preceding business day.
-Exact dates published in the DFAS DJMS schedule.
+Exact dates are published in the DFAS military pay calendar.

-Taxability: Fully subject to federal and state income tax (unlike BAH and BAS which are tax-free).
+Taxability: Fully subject to federal income tax, and to state income tax depending on your state of legal residence — a number of states exempt some or all active-duty pay (unlike BAH and BAS, which are tax-free).
 Important when comparing military comp to civilian salaries.

 Reserve/Guard: Earns 1/30 of monthly base pay per drill period.
 A typical drill weekend is 4 periods (2 per day).
 AT days are paid at the active-duty daily rate.